mikarurangwa/widget-presentation/README.md

 ## Use Case
 This demo implements a task priority filter where users can select multiple priority levels (Low, Medium, High) to filter their task list - a common pattern in productivity and e-commerce apps.

-## Use Case
-This demo implements a task priority filter where users can select multiple priority levels (Low, Medium, High) to filter their task list - a common pattern in productivity and e-commerce apps.